Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 > *PS: Does not seem to work on newer version of VMWare Workstation (Tested on v12)*

+I'm not sure if that means that the results are a false positive, but since it should not work on newer versions of VMWare Workstation, lets ignore it.

-Both the *Checking for Hyper-V global objects* and the *Checking_SMBIOS_tables* techniques seem to be an effective method to detect sandboxes, and they don't get flagged as anti-vm techniques by the sanboxes.
+Both *Checking for Hyper-V global objects* and *Checking_SMBIOS_tables* techniques seem to be an effective method to detect sandboxes.
+Another advantage is they don't get flagged as anti-vm techniques by the sanboxes.